bright/new-www/content/blog/exposed-in-your-project-json-support.md

 )
 ```

-Because of our choice of `kotlinx` serialization, we need to declare context for serialization explicitly (casting for
+Because of our choice of `kotlinx` serialization, we need to declare the context for serialization explicitly (casting for
-methods `Json.encodeToString` and `Json.decodeFromString`) - the easiest way was to declare it on column registering
+methods `Json.encodeToString` and `Json.decodeFromString`) - the easiest way was to declare it on the column registering
 step.

 ## Add JsonValue

 Once we registered our new column, we can store serialized and read the object value.
 But what if we want to use our
 column in `WHERE` or `ORDER BY` clause?\
-We need to register `JsonValue` and new method:
+We need to register `JsonValue` and a new method:

 ```kotlin
 // JsonValue.kt